 Naima Miller arrives at the Vare Recreation Center every afternoon at 2:30 p.m. to greet kids as they file into the rec center after school for sports practice, homework help, or just a place to hang out.
-The lifelong Grays Ferry resident runs teen mentoring programs, food banks, and girl scouts at the center, serving hundreds of kids each week.
+The lifelong Grays Ferry resident runs Vare’s teen mentoring program, food bank, and girl scouts troop, serving hundreds of kids each week.

 Families in this neighborhood have relied on Vare for generations, as a safe place for kids to play, join a neighborhood basketball league, or meet friends after school.

 When the center was closed in 2017 after the roof partially caved in and engineers deemed the building ‘structurally unsound,’ worry didn’t begin to describe how Naima and the rest of the Vare volunteers and staff members felt.

 “We knew we needed a miracle, but I never would have imagined that the City would step in with the Rebuild program to really invest in our center.”